kapz28/All-the-projects/Welcome file.md

 - **Pitch** (`pitch`): The rotation of the object along the pitch axis.
 - **Yaw** (`yaw`): The rotation of the object along the yaw axis.
 - **Simulate Physics** (`simulatephysics`): `"yes"` to indicate that the object should have simulated physics, and `"no"` if not.
 Static objects with simulated physics have gravity and rotational physics, allowing them to fall, roll, and interact with the environment.
 Static objects also interact and collide with each other.
-- **Area** (`area`): `"yes"` this object will be interpreted as a polygon following the shape of the way forming an area.
+- **Area** (`area`): If `"yes"` this object will be interpreted as a polygon following the shape of the way forming an area.
 This is only true if the last and first nodes of the way are pointing to the same node., and `"no"` indicates the object boundaries for it's dimensions (maximum width and length).
 However, the object still keeps its natural shape.
 Note when object is defined as single node attribute is always `"no"`
 - **Height** (`height`): The object's height in cm
 - **Orientation** (`orientation`): Object's orientation in degrees